Venezuela's Maduro vows stricter business inspections

 The opposition is painting the vote as a referendum on Maduro's record, but any voter backlash over the economic problems may be tempered by his recent populist measures.

-(Additional reporting by Diego Ore and Eyanir Chinea; Editing by Brian Ellsworth, Andrew Hay and Vicki Allen)
+(Additional reporting by Diego Ore and Eyanir Chinea; Editing by Brian Ellsworth and Andrew Hay)